 National Neighbor Day

-National Neighbor Day is a holiday that’s observed on the last Sunday in March.
-It’s a day that shouldn’t be confused with National Good Neighbor Day — a holiday that’s observed in September, although the two holidays do have a lot in common.
-The real difference between the two days is that the latter holiday encourages people to be better neighbors and the former holiday has a little more nuance to it.
+National Neighbor Day is a holiday observed on the last Sunday in March.
+It should not be confused with National Good Neighbor Day—a holiday observed in September, although the two holidays have a lot in common.
+The real difference between the two days is that the latter encourages people to be better neighbors, while the former has a bit more nuance to it.

-It’s a holiday during which some people bury the hatchet with neighbors they’ve been arguing with, it’s a day for people to become better neighbors, and it’s a day to be thankful for the neighbors that currently surround them.
+It is a holiday during which some people bury the hatchet with neighbors they have been arguing with; it is a day for people to become better neighbors, and it is a day to be thankful for the neighbors that currently surround them.

-Unfortunately, National Neighbor Day is a holiday that doesn’t have a clear lineage for us to trace.
-It just seems to have appeared a few years ago on the Internet without any sort of explanation as to why it was created and without anyone taking credit for creating it.
+Unfortunately, National Neighbor Day is a holiday without a clear lineage for us to trace.
+It seems to have appeared a few years ago on the internet without any explanation as to why it was created and without anyone taking credit for creating it.

-We’ll continue to try to plumb the depths of the holiday, but until we find some definitive answers, we’ll have to say that the origins of this holiday are a mystery.
-Perhaps it is related to Good Neighbor Day, a holiday created by Beck Mattson of Lakeside, Montana in the early 1970s.
+We will continue to try to plumb the depths of the holiday, but until we find some definitive answers, we must say that the origins of this holiday are a mystery.
+Perhaps it is related to Good Neighbor Day, a holiday created by Becky Mattson of Lakeside, Montana, in the early 1970s.

-Okay, you didn’t think that we’d wander off without talking about some of the facts that we’ve learned during our research about this holiday, did you?
-We just can’t resist spending a few moments to lay down the facts we’ve learned on this subject.
+Okay, you didn’t think that we would wander off without talking about some of the facts that we have learned during our research about this holiday, did you?
+We just can’t resist spending a few moments to lay down the facts we have learned on this subject.
 So let’s get down to brass tacks and look at the following points before moving on to the next section of this holiday article.

 - Only 26% of Americans say that they know most of their neighbors.